ohsophie/lego_threeJS/README.md

 # lego_threeJS
-This is a repository for a small interactive web-browser LEGO project. // in progress
+This is a repository for a small interactive web-browser LEGO project.

 ## Manual